Bartholomey/the_lake_redoubt/julija/15_chapter_fifteen.md

 But what if she was right?
 What if there is no next time?
 I would have to go alone, without feeling her warmth.
 She is standing on the road.
 Her form is pitch black.
 She is watching me.
 She knows I will have to face the void alone.
 She doesn’t insult me.
 She knows I will suffer.

-*Senčna postava opaža, da je ta čisto črna forma njena prava oblika.
-‘Ko se predstava konča, je Julija zgolj senca, nepreklicno zvezana s tvojo usodo.’*
+*Shadowy figure: “When the curtain falls, Julija is merely a shadow irrevocably connected to your fate.”*

 **108**

-*Oblaki zakrijejo mesec. —* I think I will just go to bed now.
+*The clouds conceal the moon.* — I think I will just go to bed now.
 She’s not watching anymore.
 She is gone.
 She was swallowed by the darkness.

 **109**

 Her threat and accusations sill linger in the house.
 Minutes before walking through the door, she said I had turned Lake Redoubt into something that doesn’t protect my dignity anymore: “All it does is preserve your body.
 What if there is no next time?
 You will be cold and alone.
 You will die like a machine.
 Die in that machine-like state.
 If this is what you want, so be it!”

-*Senčna postava opaža, da je Julijino razočaranje dokaz, da ji je še vedno mar, kaj bo Neznana Oseba na koncu postala.*
+*The shadowy figure observes that Julija’s disappointment is proof that she still cares about what I will eventually become.*